slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ```
 `startCnt` and `stopCnt` are used to start and stop the counter.
 These are
 "write-only" registers because their values changed externally from the AXI-Lite
+interface in the "reset strobes" logic at the very beginning of the combinatorial process.
-interface.
-We are mapping two registers on the same AXI-Lite write address.
+We are mapping two registers on the same AXI-Lite write address in this example.
 The
 3rd argument (default=0) is the bitoffset.
 The bitoffset is being explicitly set
-to define where in the 32-bit `wdata` that maps to the registers.
+to define where in the 32-bit data that maps to the registers.

 Note: If a read transaction happens at this write-only register offset, the `AXI_RESP_DECERR_C`
 will be the read transaction responds.